 After participation of this course, is the student able to...

-1. ... analyze and intervene in concrete group problems based on theories of group dynamics;
+1. ... analyse and intervene in concrete group problems based on theories of group dynamics;

-2. … use observation and technological methods to systematically observe group processes;
+2. … use observation and evaluate technological methods to systematically observe group processes;

 3. … develop a training following the principles of experiential learning;